 In spite of the enormity of the task, much has been done by Haitians and the Haitian Government, in partnership with CSOs, the private sector, and the international community.

-Of the 1.5 million internally displaced people, near 1.4 million have left the camps and relocated.
+Of the 1.5 million internally displaced people, more than 1.4 million have left the camps and relocated.
 Reconstruction programs are repairing and building safer housing and upgrading neighborhood infrastructure.

 Haitians children have benefitted from better access to primary education, where participation rates of school-age children rose from 78 to 90 percent.
 However, the quality of education and learning remains a challenge.
 Only one third of all children aged 14 are in the appropriate grade for their age.

-Haiti has made progress in controlling the cholera epidemic since the 2010 outbreak with case numbers decreasing from approximately 185,000 in 2010 to 21,000 in 2014.
-Still, more than 30 people are infected every day and water borne diseases remain one of the leading causes of infant and child mortality.
+Haiti has made progress in controlling the cholera epidemic since the 2010 outbreak with reported case numbers decreasing from a monthly average of more than 35,000 in 2011, to about 2,200 cases per month in 2014.
+However, cholera continues to be a threat and water borne diseases are among the leading causes of infant mortality in the country.

 Nevertheless, much remains to be done to reduce poverty and improve the wellbeing of Haitians.